Andrew Vaughn Preview, Player Props: White Sox vs. Orioles

 Andrew Vaughn At The Plate

-- Vaughn has had an RBI in 44 games this year (36.4%), including 15 multi-RBI outings (12.4%).
-He has also driven home three or more of his team's runs in five contests.
+- In 36.9% of his games this year, Vaughn has picked up at least one RBI.
+In 15 of those games (12.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.

-- He has scored in 48 games this year (39.7%), including multiple runs in four games.
+- He has scored in 39.3% of his games this year, with two or more runs scored in 3.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.